Great Freedom (2021) Queer Film A-

 True Love at Last

-Hans’s most complex relationship is with Viktor (Georg Friedrich), a lifer (murder and drugs) with whom he shares his cell on several occasions.
+Hans’s most complex relationship is with Viktor (Georg Friedrich), a lifer (murderer and drug dealer) with whom he shares his cell on several occasions.
 Viktor considers himself to be straight, but eventually, he and Hans have sex regularly, and they fall in love.

 Then, suddenly, it is 1969, and Paragraph 175 is struck down.
 Sex between men is no longer illegal, and Hans is released.

-NOW STREAMING ON AMAZON PRIME VIDEO AND APPLE TV+
+NOW STREAMING ON AMAZON PRIME VIDEO, MUBI and APPLE TV+

 Popular Articles